AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/extensibility-strategy.md

 *   [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) allows developers to combine multiple data sources into a single API endpoint.
 This supports the integration of private and third-party APIs and other software interfaces with Adobe Commerce APIs and other Adobe products using Adobe I/O.

-*   [Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/) makes transactional data available to applications that are developed with App Builder, supporting the creation of event-driven applications.
+*   [Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/) makes transactional data available to applications that are developed with App Builder and third-party web hooks, supporting the creation of event-driven applications.

 These tools provide access to the Adobe Developer Console and Adobe developer tools to create APIs and integrate custom plugins and integrations.